jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-02-sample.md

    ```

 4. Set the font for the popups:
-   In the `<style>` section at the top, add a class `.mapboxgl-popup` with the font-family that you selected.
+   In the `<style>` section in the , add a class `.mapboxgl-popup` with the font-family that you selected.
 Adjust the size of the font if yours feels too big, or too small.
 If I picked Martel, the new class would look like this:
    ```css
     .mapboxgl-popup{
         font-family: 'Martel', serif;